ac7407/comp-lab-class/Week4/Setup/trp-cage_AMBER/README.md

-Contains required files to run MD simulation for trp-cage protein
+Contains required files to run MD simulation for trp-cage protein.